madpiano/2019-432/calendar.md

 Thursdays | 11:30 AM to 12:45 PM, 2:30 PM to 3:45 PM
 Fridays | 11:30 AM to 12:45 PM

 TA office hours will begin at 2:30 PM on Tuesday 2019-01-22.
-To contact the TAs (and Dr. Love) at any time, email `431-help` at `case dot edu`.
+TA office hours are not held on University holidays, or during Spring Break, although 431-help remains open until the last project is completed in May.